tommoor/fontselect-jquery-plugin/README.md

+> Note: This project is no longer maintained, there is a version being updated and with additional options by Arjan Haverkamp, here: https://github.com/av01d/fontselect-jquery-plugin

 # Fontselect jQuery Plugin

 A font selector to choose from fonts available as part of the Google Web Fonts api.